mojaloop/mojaloop-simulator/README.md

 ## Configure
-A sample simulator configuration is given in the file `\src\.env`.
+A sample simulator configuration is given in the file `.env`.
-A sample scheme adapter configuration is given in the file `\local.env`.
+A sample scheme adapter configuration is given in the file `scheme-adapter.env`.

 Configuration of parties and test execution steps is via...TODO